 5. The purpose of personal data processing and legal basis for processing

 Insurance operations require personal data processing.
 The data subject’s personal data is needed, for example, for concluding an insurance contract and for payment of compensation.
-Below you can find more detailed information on how personal data is used in the data file.
+Below is more detailed information on the purposes and legal bases of personal data processing.